nitinsharmacs/event-driven-vs-synchronous/ipc-in-microservices.md

 * System extensibility

   New microservices can be added to the architecture without requiring changes to existing microservices that is service A and B.

+- Cut costs

+  Event-driven architectures are push-based, so everything happens on-demand as the event presents itself in the router.
+This way, you’re not paying for continuous polling to check for an event.
+This means less network bandwidth consumption, less CPU utilization, less idle fleet capacity, and less SSL/TLS handshakes.

 ## References